 Unity of Sedona Center for Love, Peace, Joy and Abundance – In the New Age Capital of the World, Unity of Sedona is an energy vortex and New Thought church and spiritual center with a focus on the inner Christ.
 Founded in 1971, Unity of Sedona offers Sunday Sacred Services, education, concerts and gatherings, and a chaplaincy program.
 Labyrinth, bookstore and gift shop.

-Sedona Yoga Festival – 2017 date: March 9-12 deepen your yoga practice and connect using meditation, hiking and energy work.
+Sedona Yoga Festival – Deepen your yoga practice and connect using meditation, hiking and energy work.
 Special emphasis on yoga for PTSD.

-Illuminate Film Festival – Dedicated to using the universal language of film to uplift and inspire.
-2017 date: May 31-June 4 with Conscious Convergence filmmaker educational series June 2-4.
+Illuminate Film Festival – Dedicated to using the universal language of film to uplift and inspire, along with Conscious Convergence filmmaker educational series.
 Membership program offering perks and discounts.

 Private spiritual retreats from Sedona Soul Adventures offer a transformational, customized 3-day trip for singles or couples using a series of one-on-one sessions with a variety of practitioners.
 Helpful for those who are seeking meaning and purpose, significant others who desire a stronger relationship, or for those who have plateaued in their personal growth.